-There are 2 things that most companies do a terrible job of.
+There are 2 things that most companies do a terrible job of when hiring.

-They write job postings that do a terrible job of selling the company.
+- They write job postings that do a terrible job of selling the company and position.

 Let’s address the first one first…

-Job postings are an opportunity to get potential employees and other people who may read them (Read: potential customers) excited about your company.
-If your job posting lacks purpose, clarity, excitement, the company’s story, a glimpse into the company’s vision, etc., the results of your job posting will reflect that.
+Job postings are an opportunity to get potential employees and other people who may read them (i.e. potential superfans of your company) excited about what you do.
+If your job posting lacks purpose, clarity, excitement, the company’s story, and a glimpse into the company’s vision, the results of your job posting will reflect that.

-You’re trying to attract the best talent, so put forth your best effort to write a compelling job posting.
+If you’re trying to attract the best talent, put forth your best effort to write a compelling job posting.
 And when I say “job posting” I’m not just referring to the job description.
-I’m referring to the posting that appears on job sites like mine.
+I’m referring to the posting/advertisement that appears on job sites like ours, Luke’s Circle.

 Make sense?
 Writing a compelling job posting will help you draw more (and better) applicants.
 Take it seriously and take your time.